-In order to address convergence between telecommunications services and IP based services ITU-T developed the E.164 NUmber Mapping (ENUM) protocol.
+To address convergence between telecommunications services and IP based services ITU-T developed the E.164 NUmber Mapping (ENUM) protocol.
 This protocol allows for the mapping of an E.164 number to an IP address, thus enabling the use of telephone numbers to resources or services on the internet.